alkawryk/tinderjs/README.md

 * `fb token` is a facebook user access token.
 You would acquire this by having your user log in using your application
 * `callback` is called when the request completes

+### .userId

+  Once authorized, this property will be set the current profile's tinder user id.

 ### .sendMessage(user id, message, callback)

   Sends a message to a user.